seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

-Instead of a flag disabling the registration, it would be possible to define that only scalars of ``np.generic`` subclasses or with a ``dtype`` attribute may automatically map to a numpy dtype, and all other dtypes must be passes explicitly by the user.
+Instead of a flag disabling the registration, it would be possible to define that only scalars of ``np.generic`` subclasses or with a ``dtype`` attribute may automatically map to a NumPy dtype, and all other dtypes must be passes explicitly by the user.
 This removes the need to trust downstream packages to take care not to have the potential for modifying existing code.